Are you a domestic worker unsure of your rights? Or an employer or prospective employer wanting to clarify your obligations to your domestic worker?

-A large portion of the South African workforce – more than 1-million people, according to Statistics SA – is made up of domestic workers.
+A large portion of the South African workforce – about 1 million people, according to Statistics SA – is made up of domestic workers.

 Maids or domestics are an integral facet of South African life, as is the “maids and madams” relationship so successfully satirised in the well-known cartoon, Madam and Eve.
 In the cartoon, the traditional power balance in the maid/madam relationship is turned upside down: Eve, the domestic worker, has her “madam” firmly under her thumb.